Kamran-Afzali/Kamran-Afzali.github.io/_posts/Anomaly_detection.md

 ### Statistical Approaches

 Statistical methods are some of the earliest techniques used for anomaly detection.
-These methods assume that normal data follows a specific distribution, and deviations from this distribution are considered anomalies.
-They are particularly useful for small or well-structured datasets.
+These methods assume that "normal" data follows a specific distribution, and deviations from this distribution are considered anomalies.
+They are particularly useful for small or well-structured datasets. **Z-Score Analysis** is one of the simplest statistical techniques.

-One of the fundamental approaches to anomaly detection is rooted in statistical methods.
-These techniques often rely on the assumption that data follows a certain distribution, and anomalies are identified as data points that deviate significantly from this expected distribution.

-**Z-Score Analysis** is one of the simplest statistical techniques.
 Here, anomalies are identified by measuring how far a data point deviates from the mean, scaled by the standard deviation.
 R's `stats` package provides the necessary tools for this approach.
 The `outliers` package extends this functionality by offering functions like `grubbs.test` for detecting single outliers and `dixon.test` for multiple outliers.
-Z-Score Analysis is one of the simplest statistical methods for detecting outliers.
-It measures how many standard deviations a data point is from the mean.
-In R, this can be easily implemented using base functions, but packages like 'outliers' provide more sophisticated tools for Z-score based anomaly detection[1].

-Another statistical approach is Grubbs' Test, which is used to detect outliers in a univariate dataset.
-The 'outliers' package in R implements this test, allowing users to identify anomalies in their data with a sound statistical foundation[1].

 For multivariate data, Mahalanobis distance is a popular metric used to detect outliers.
-The 'mvoutlier' package in R provides functions to calculate Mahalanobis distances and identify multivariate outliers[2].
+The 'mvoutlier' package in R provides functions to calculate Mahalanobis distances and identify multivariate outliers.

 ### Clustering-Based Approaches